 NUC-7738 is a ProTide transformation of cordycepin, a nucleoside analog that was isolated from the fungus cordyceps militaris in 1950.
 Since that time, cordycepin has not been successfully developed or approved as a chemotherapy, but has shown potent anti-cancer activity in preclinical studies conducted by other companies and research institutions.
 Similar to our other ProTide products, NUC-7738 is designed to generate the active anti-cancer metabolite of cordycepin directly inside cells, bypassing the resistance mechanisms of transportation, activation and breakdown.
-The in vitro cytotoxic activity of NUC-7738 was examined across a range of human cancer cell lines, in which it was observed in certain lines that NUC-7738 had more than 50 times greater anti-cancer activity than cordycepin.
+In a preclinical study, we examined the in vitro cytotoxic activity of NUC-7738 across a range of different human cancer cell lines, including leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma, T-cell leukemia, multiple myeloma, pancreas, colon, liver and breast cancers, as compared with cordycepin.
+NUC-7738 was found, in 16 of the 20 cell lines examined in this study, to be more potent than cordycepin when comparing the concentrations of the respective compounds required to kill 50% of the cancer cells.
+In three leukemia cell lines, NUC-7738 was found to be more than 50-times more potent than cordycepin based on the method of comparison described above.